The Evolution of Data Publishing

 If publishing is no longer a one-time event, what is it?

 A relationship.
-You're maintaining something, taking responsibility for its accuracy over time.
+You are maintaining something, taking responsibility for its accuracy over time.

 The economics change.
 Traditional content has high creation cost, zero maintenance.
 You invest upfront, then move on.
-Content maintenance infrastructure inverts this: lower update costs because the system catches stale claims for you.
+Living content infrastructure inverts this: lower update costs because the system catches stale claims for you.
 Living Content blocks rewrite affected prose.
 CMS Connectors push corrections directly into WordPress, Ghost, Shopify, and four other platforms.
 The maintenance that used to require an editorial calendar happens in the background.

 And something else emerges: accountability becomes a network effect.